Amazon's October Prime Day 2023 sale is the perfect time to save big on Samsung TVs, Amazon Fire TVs and more

 Amazon Fire TV 4-Series: $250 and up (save up to 33%)

-The 2023 version of the Amazon Fire TV 4-Series is offered at a highly competitive price.
+The 2023 version of the Amazon Fire TV 4-Series is also currently being offered at a highly competitive price.
 Because it's designed by Amazon, it offers full integration with the Alexa digital voice assistant and the Amazon Prime Video streaming service.

 Instead of a 120Hz refresh rate, you'll need to settle for just 60Hz.
-High-action content (such as video gaming) won't look as fluid on this TVs as it will on a television with a higher refresh rate.
+High-action content (such as video games or live sports) won't look as fluid on this TVs as it will on a television with a higher refresh rate, but for watching TV shows and most movies, a 60Hz refresh rate is plenty adequate.

+- The Fire TV app allows you to use your smartphone as a remote control for the TV.

+- The HD10 and HLG support enhance picture quality, while Dolby Audio and Dolby Digital Plus helps to ensure what you're watching is accompanied by great sound.
+(Although we do recommend connecting a soundbar to the TV.)

 The Amazon Fire TV 4-Series is available in multiple sizes.
-Prices vary.
+Prices vary, but right now, most are on sale (but only for a limited time).

 - 43" Amazon Fire TV 4-Series 4K smart TV, $250 (reduced from $370)